Saturday, JULY 20, 2019

 Louisville Free Public Library

-GonzoFest Louisville is a literary and music festival honoring Hunter S. Thompson, as well as the lasting mark he has made on art, music, and literature.
-Through live music, poetry, art, spoken word and more, GonzoFest Louisville celebrates the life and times of Hunter S. Thompson in his hometown of Louisville, Kentucky.
-2019 will mark the ninth year of the festival.
+GonzoFest Louisville honors Hunter S. Thompson's literary legacy and the lasting mark he has made on American journalism, culture, politics.
+Through lectures, live music, art, panel discussions and spoken word, GonzoFest Louisville celebrates the life and times of Hunter S. Thompson in his hometown of Louisville, Kentucky at the very place his mother retired, the Main Library of Louisville Free Public Library.

-We’re thrilled to announce that GonzoFest Louisville will once again be returning to the Louisville Free Public Library on Saturday, July 20, 2019!
+GonzoFest Louisville will return to the Louisville Free Public Library on Saturday, July 20, 2019 for its ninth annual celebration!

 GonzoFest 2016 was even more impressive as we took GonzoFest Louisville to the next level.
 The festival took place on the Big Four Lawn of Waterfront Park, and featured bigger bands, a bigger venue and some of the biggest names in the Hunter S. Thompson universe in the biggest gathering of the Gonzo family since his funeral in 2005.